anirudhs123/Neural-Recommender-system/README.md

 # Brief about each Recommender in Piepline

+1. The piepline includes a simple popularity based recommender which takes into account the transaction frequency of each item.
+We then predict the Top-k in terms of frequency of occurrence as recommendations.
-1. The pipeline includes a Co-clustering algorithm based recommender built using the Scikit-Surprise package.
+2. The pipeline includes a Co-clustering algorithm based recommender built using the Scikit-Surprise package.
 There were options to use either cosine similarity or Pearson similarity based collaborative filtering recommender, both of which were built using the Turicreate package.
-2. The piepline also includes a simple popularity based recommender which takes into account the transaction frequency of each item.
-We then predict the Top-k in terms of frequency of occurrence as recommendations.
+3.

 <p align="center">
    <img src="../gh-pages/assets/images/gesture_sample.jpg" width=400 height=300>